CP shareholders say bidding war for Kansas City Southern unnecessary

-CN Railway (CNR.TO), Canada's biggest railroad, last week made an unsolicited $30 billion offer for KCS (KSU.N), trumping CP's (CP.TO) agreed $25 billion bid.
-Since then, KCS shares have traded about 10% over CP's offer, reflecting the market's optimism that CP may have to bump up its bid. read more
+CN Railway, Canada’s biggest railroad, last week made an unsolicited $30 billion offer for KCS, trumping CP’s agreed $25 billion bid.
+Since then, KCS shares have traded about 10% over CP’s offer, reflecting the market’s optimism that CP may have to bump up its bid.

 CP has, so far, declined to raise its offer and investors say it should stay put given the regulatory hurdles facing CN’s proposal.